News & Views

 the large scale misrepresentation of Sikh doctrines, misrepresentation

-of Gurbani and the lake of understanding of the message of the
+of Gurbani and the lack of understanding of the message of the

 Gurus, its import on history and its contribution towards the